tmthyjames/SQLCell/README.md

 Buttons include </br> • Running Explain Analyze on your query </br> • executing query </br> • executing query and returning SQLAlchemy results in a variable </br> • saving to a TSV </br> • stopping query </br> • swithcing between user-defined engines

-# SQLCell
-Uses Jupyter magic function to run SQL queries in Jupyter Notebook. <a href="https://gist.github.com/tmthyjames/1366b21d0efffb73f1a91361a25b9a55">Blog post here</a>.

-In less than one hundred lines of Python, you can get rid of your favorite SQL interface and use a Jupyter notebook to run queries with as little as

-    In [1]: %%sql
-            your query

 Just clone the repo and `cp` the `sqlcell_app.py` file to Jupyter's startup directory (on my computer, the directory is `~/.ipython/profile_default/startup`, but may be different depending on your OS and version of IPython/Jupyter):